 Varieties of Wax Begonias

 Today, almost all plants known as wax begonias are hybrids produced from the same few ancestors.
 The basic ancestor is the B. cucullata, which was once called the B. semperflorens.
-This plant has been bred extensively over the years and its many ancestors are correctly known as Semperflorens Cultorum.
+This plant has been bred extensively over the years and its many descendants are correctly known as the Semperflorens cultorum group.
 The physical characteristics of these plants depend on the breeder, but they have been hybridized for various colors and heights.
 The B. schmidtiana is also included in the semperflorens group.
 According to the American Begonia Society, this is a many-branched plant with small velvety leaves.